In Brief

 At the issuer-level, it is paramount that the issuers to whom we extend credit exhibit good governance, regardless of the types of projects being financed by the bond.
 We look at governance slightly differently depending on the issuer type, noting that there are nuances across different fixed income issuers:

 • Corporate issuers: Our analysts complete a comprehensive 40-question environmental, social and governance (ESG) checklist as part of their overall research for each issuer.
 Within these questions, we have identified three key questions pertaining to governance: namely, whether an issuer has a history of poor governance, outstanding issues with labour relations, or questionable tax practices.
 Red flags identified for these questions may lead to an issuer being considered ineligible for inclusion in the strategy, regardless of the nature of the issuance, since we believe green, social and sustainable bonds should be held to higher standards than general purpose bonds.
-More information on our ESG research regards to corporate credit can be found in our fixed income ESG integration report >.
+More information on our approach to ESG research and integration can be found in our sustainable investing and ESG webpage.

 Use of proceeds